FahadKhan21410/FileEncryption-Decryption-AES-128-/README.md

 # FileEncryption-Decryption-AES-128
-* Helps encrypt & decrypt you private files using AES-128
+* Helps encrypt & decrypt your private files using AES-128

 ## Features
 * Will encrypt files using AES-128